-Hang Up and Listen is a sports podcast from Slate, hosted by their sports editor Josh Levin, writer Stefan Fatsis, and former NPR reporter Mike Pesca.
+Hang Up and Listen is a sports podcast from Slate, hosted by their sports editor Josh Levin with writer Stefan Fatsis, and various guests.
 A fun sports show, and yes, it’s ok to fast forward through the Premier League Soccer segments.
 Posts Mondays.

-The Bill Simmons Podcast, hosted by the well-known sports commentator is fun (if you like Bill, apparently that’s a touchy subject).
-Posts weekly, usually Fridays.
+The Bill Simmons Podcast, hosted by the well-known sports commentator, is fun (if you’re a fan of Bill Simmons, apparently that can be a touchy subject).
+Usually posts Mondays, Wednesday and Fridays.

 Only a Game is a weekly sports podcast and NPR show featuring jovial (and poetic) host Bill Littlefield, weekly news reviews by columnist Charlie Pierce, and short audio features from a bevy of independent contributors.

 The Tony Kornheiser Show: a daily (usually, during the summer it’s less regular, and Fridays are hit or miss) podcast by the PTI co-host, taped in the early morning (at Chatter, the Washington DC full-service, for-profit restaurant owned by Tony and a few DC-area sports buddies) and usually posted by 11am or so.
 With weekly guest appearnaces by Michael Wilbon, David Aldridge, Ann Hornaday (WashPost movie reviewer) and others.
 Sports, some politics, goofy news, jingles and a lot of fun.
 Check it out, you may become a loyal Little.

 Edge of Sports: Sports and the politics of sport, from Dave Zirin, the country’s foremost poltical sports commentator and author.